 Additionally, prescription stimulants are addictive and can cause death by overdose or heart failure.

-Some students can undoubtedly benefit from prescription stimulants when they are prescribed and monitored by a healthcare provider.
+Some students can undoubtedly benefit from prescription stimulants when prescribed and monitored by a healthcare provider.
 However, suppose you need prescription stimulants for legitimate reasons.
 In that case, it is essential to know that friends or other students may approach you, asking to use or buy them for other purposes.
-If you know someone who has a study drug addiction and he or she asks you for your meds, you’ll want a plan to protect them.
+If you know someone who has a study drug addiction and they ask you for your meds, you’ll want a plan to protect them.